Precious Metals - Platinum

-Precious platinum is the perfect choice for the woman of today – it is beautiful, versatile and elegant, yet it has hidden strength and resilience.
+Platinum is the perfect choice for people – it is beautiful, versatile and elegant, yet it has hidden strength and resilience.
 The metal is pure, it has brilliant white sheen and is kind to the skin.
-It is also rare, a treasure coveted by influential individuals for centuries .
+It is also rare, a treasure coveted by influential individuals for centuries.
 Platinum is eternal, with and everlasting radiance and durability.
 Choosing this precious metal is the perfect way to express your own individuality, strength and style.

 Americans love it.
 Some consider it the most elegant and timeless precious metal.
-It is the preferred metal of choice for celebrities.
-Celebrities such as Sarah Michelle Gellar, Madonna, Catherine Zeta-Jones, Brad Pitt, Jennifer Aniston, Kevin Spacey, Ashley Judd and numerous others.
+It is the preferred metal of choice for celebrities such as Sarah Michelle Gellar, Madonna, Catherine Zeta-Jones, Brad Pitt, Jennifer Aniston, Kevin Spacey, Ashley Judd and numerous others.
 Celebrities and consumers alike are purchasing platinum jewelry ranging from bridal to fashion.
-They all want and deserve the very best!
+After all, we all want and deserve the very best!

 All platinum jewelry is marked Platinum, Pt or Plat.
 Its pure metal content can also be shown: